Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 2. Fixing a limb in a certain position

-A tourniquet is a very reliable way to stop bleeding, however, if it is used ineptly, it can lead to very serious complications.
+Applying a tourniquet is a very reliable way to stop bleeding, however, if used inappropriately, it can lead to very serious complications.

-Standard tourniquet (Esmarch's tourniquet) - a rubber band 1500 cm long, with special fasteners at the ends.
-Improvised means (belt, rope, etc.) can be used as a tourniquet.
-Modern harnesses have the ability to self-tighten.
+Standard tourniquet (Esmarch tourniquet) is a rubber band 1500 cm long, with special fastenings at the ends.
+Available means (belt, rope, etc.) can be used as a tourniquet.
+Modern tourniquets have the ability to self-tighten.

 Esmarch's tourniquet